John-Atha/askMeAnything/README.md

 * Unauthorized users can:
     * Explore the `latest questions` and their `answers` in the `home page`
-    * Visit another `user's profile page` where they can see
-        * the basic information about the user
-        * `statistics` about his/her questions and answers
-        * `analytics` about his/her questions
     * Visit a page with
         * all `questions' statistics`
         * all `questions' analytics` organised by their dates